nix-rfc-canonical-domain/rfcs/rfcs/1000-canonical-domain.md

 # Summary
 [summary]: #summary

-Use `nix.dev` as the canonical domain for all official Nix projects.
+Use `nix.dev` as the entry point to the Nix ecosystem.

 # Motivation
 [motivation]: #motivation